wpswings/track-orders-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.1.9 – Released on 17 October 2025 =
+= 1.1.10 – Released on 20 November 2025 =
-* Fix: Deprecated issue and warning fixes during order tracking.
+* New: Compatibility with the latest WP 6.8.3 and WC 10.3.5
-* New: Compatibility with the latest WP(6.8.3) and WC (10.2.2)
+* Fix: Fixing the deprecated function issues